-- (i) WSC fails to guarantee the fair value of the political liberties, as "the control of the economy and much of political life rests in few hands."
-(Hence, there is a violation of Rawls's first principle of justice.) - (ii) WSC cannot do enough to achieve equality of opportunity.
-(Thereby leading to a violation of the first part of Rawls's second principle of justice.) - (iii) WSC is incapable of institutionalizing a "principle of reciprocity," such as the difference principle, instead managing only to guarantee an inadequate social minimum.
-(This is a violation of the second part of Rawls's second principle of justice.)
+- a.
+WSC fails to guarantee the fair value of the political liberties, as "the control of the economy and of much political life rests in few hands."(Hence, there is a violation of Rawls's first principle of justice.)3 - b.
+WSC cannot do enough to achieve equality of opportunity.
+(Thereby leading to a violation of the first part of Rawls's second principle of justice.) - c.
+WSC is incapable of institutionalizing a "principle of reciprocity", such as the difference principle, instead managing only to guarantee an inadequate social